 Which Business Structure Should You Choose?

-For example, if you plan on your business functioning under a company structure, you will need to get an Australian Company Number (ACN) along with your ABN.
+For instance, if you opt for a company structure, you will also need to secure an Australian Company Number (ACN) in addition to your ABN.

 4. Hire Employees For Your Startup